BIGJRA/BIGJRA.github.io/reborn.md

 |50 Coins   |$1000          |
 |500 Coins  |$10000         |

 Unless you're coming back here really late in the game, don't buy coins.
-They're way too expensive and by playing Voltorb Flip, you can get them for free.
-You can also play the slots or the roulette... but these are really slow and Voltorb Flip is 100% the way to go here.
-The magic number to get all the rewards is 23900 Coins.
+They're way too expensive, and with the free coins you can get up to the magic number needed to get all the rewards: 23900 coins.

-Speaking of Voltorb Flip, here are the tips I recommend as a long time Voltorb Flip Player:

-1. You can use a calculator to get started with learning what optimal moves are, but in general your coins over time is best served by just playing the game quickly yourself.
-Even when you lose, it's not too hard to pick back up and try again, even if you get shot all the way down to Level 1.
-2. The game often forces you to make guesses, sometimes 50-50 guesses even.
-Try to make the guesses that have the least chance of failure first when you find yourself in a no-guarantees situation.
-3. Any row (or column, I will call them rows for simplicity) that adds up to 5 can be entirely ignored since there are no 2's and 3's.
-The only times you should intentionally flip 1's are when you are 100% sure they are not Voltorbs and simply want to make the board have less unflipped tiles.
-4. Any rows without Voltorb should be flipped immediately.
-When there are no such rows... just make your best guess as to where 2's and 3's are in the rows with the least Voltorb probabilities and go from there.
-5. It is crucial that you learn what the remaining point values in a row is.
-For example, in a row with 8/2V, suppose you have flipped one tile and it is a 3.
-Then in 4 remaining spots, two are Voltorb, so the other two sum to 5.
-This means one is a 2 and one is a 3, meaning you can try to pick which columns can fit the 2 at that spot and which could fit the 3.
-Alternatively, in a 5/1V, the minute you see a 2 flipped, you are done, since the rest can then only be 1 or Voltorb.
-6. Have fun!
-It is a bit frustrating when you get to Level 7 and then immediately flip a Voltorb, going all the way back.
-But the most important thing is fun - remember you can come back later to play and get the rewards.
+You can play the slots, roulette, or Voltorb Flip.
+Previous versions of the guide recommended Voltorb Flip to grind all your coins, but I've since realized that the fastest strategy by far is the 100 coin Roulette board.

+All you need to do is save before playing the board, pick any spot (12x payout), and play all seven balls.
+Note that you need to switch to a new spot if you get a jackpot on your current pick.
+Reset if you don't get a single jackpot on any of the seven balls, otherwise, save after all seven balls have been played.
+Even if you only hit one spot, you'll net 500 coins per round, a payout which only gets better the more jackpots you manage to get.
+You'll reach your target in no time.

 **Onyx Arcade TM Shop**